Actionable Book Summary: Linchpin: Are You Indispensable? by Seth Godin

 To become a Linchpin, a recognized expert by others, you simply need to care more.

 5 Key Lessons from Linchpin: Are You Indispensable?:

 Lesson #1: You Are A Genius, Not Part Of A System

-> The only difference between you and others is that they’ve accepted their genius.
-They found their area of expertise and they’re doing something to improve upon this.
+The only difference between you and the other “experts” is that they’ve accepted their genius.
+They found their area of expertise and they’re now showing it to the world.

-> Lesson #2: You’re Either A Replaceable Cog or An Artist
+Lesson #2: You’re Either A Replaceable Cog or An Artist

 The base efficiency of a factory comes from tiny, easy to execute, tasks that are performed by low-paid people who follow simple instructions.

 A lot of people are OK with that.
 Not with the low salary but with the promise that they don’t have to think.
 That they don’t have to be responsible or take major decisions.
 Even though a lot of people pretend that they want more power, they’ll immediately settle for fewer responsibilities if that’s an option.
 Especially nowadays, where we have so much we can do.